Fudan-iGEM/2023-wiki/docs/src/education.md

 ## Interactive Biological Exploration

+We endeavored to collaborate with famous museums to expand the influence of our educational activities.
+We hoped that our audience could learn about synthetic biology through diverse and engaging experiences of interactive exploration.

 ### Intern Researcher: Lab Experience Day

 <p><small style="color: gray">📅 Date: Aug.
-14th, 2023  <br>🗣️Organizers: Zhe Dong, Zhikai Jiang, Yijun Wang, Siliang Zhan</br>  👥Audience: High school students</small></p>
+14th, 2023  <br>🗣️Organizers: Zhe Dong, Zhikai Jiang, Yijun Wang, Siliang Zhan<br>  👥Audience: High school students</small></p>

-**"Intern Researcher"** is program featured cooperation between the **Shanghai Natural History Museum** and universities, which provides high school students with the opportunity to gain insights into real research and engage in short-term independent projects under the mentorship of experienced seniors.
-This year, we hosted the **Lab Experience Day** ([Arrangement Details](https://static.igem.wiki/teams/4765/wiki/slides/ziboarrangement.pdf)) for the 2023 Intern Researcher in partnership with Shanghai Natural History Museum.
+**"Intern Researcher"** is program featured cooperation between the [Shanghai Natural History Museum](http://www.snhm.org.cn/) and universities, which provides high school students with the opportunity to gain insights into real research and engage in short-term independent projects under the mentorship of experienced seniors.
+This year, we hosted the **Lab Experience Day** ([arrangement details ](https://static.igem.wiki/teams/4765/wiki/slides/ziboarrangement.pdf)) for Intern Researcher 2023 in partnership with [Shanghai Natural History Museum](http://www.snhm.org.cn/).

 **Workshop: Navigating Scientific Challenges**